mbloch/mapshaper/docs/guides/styles-and-symbols.md

 ---
-title: Styles and Symbols
+title: Styles and symbols
 description: How to use -style and -classify to style base layers, data layers and labels for SVG export and web UI previews.
 ---

-# Styles and Symbols
+# Styles and symbols

 Mapshaper can attach SVG styling properties to features with [`-style`](/docs/reference.html#-style), and it can assign colors or other values from data with [`-classify`](/docs/reference.html#-classify).
 The [`-symbols`](/docs/reference.html#-symbols) command creates arrows and other symbols.
 These commands are useful when you want to create a styled map that can be exported as an SVG file.